-Prerequisite: Completion of preceding VT courses (as listed in the degree curriculum) with a grade of "C" or better or approval of Program Director.
+Prerequisite: Completion of preceding VT courses (as listed in the degree curriculum) with a grade point of 2.0 or better.

 This course is designed to provide the student an opportunity to perform blood chemistry tests, urinalysis and aspiration techniques for cytological exam to aid in evaluating and interpreting physiological or pathological bodily functions.
 Hematology and parasitology laboratory applications will be carried over from Laboratory Tech.
 I. Other serological and body function tests will be incorporated during the course of study.
 Two lecture and four laboratory hours a week.
 Credit: Three semester hours.